 No matter what time of the year, there is always a charming Connecticut town that’s perfect for a romantic getaway.

 There are plenty of romantic places that didn’t make this list.
 While New Haven and Hartford are perfect destinations for art and culture fans, they’re a little too big to meet what Connecticut is most known for, romantically speaking: cute and quaint.

 Milford, meanwhile, is absolutely adorable.
 But romantic places to stay nearby are a bit lacking, and the town is almost too small to spend more than a pleasant afternoon.

 GREENWICH & THE GOLD COAST OF CONNECTICUT

 Close to New York, Greenwich and nearby towns like Westport offer a unique mix of cosmopolitan sophistication and rustic charm.

 Greenwich is just a 40-minute train ride away from Grand Central Terminal, but its elegant yet bucolic vibe feels much farther.

 There is a long list of things to do just in downtown Greenwich, depending on your interests.
-Greenwich Avenue’s trendy cafés and restaurants, plus luxury boutiques and shops, is a major destination for the entire area.
+Greenwich Avenue’s trendy cafés and fine dining restaurants, plus luxury boutiques and shops, is a major destination for the entire area.
 Art galleries and museums like the Bruce Museum pack a cultural punch.
 Meanwhile, the hills of back Greenwich play host to diverse activities as polo matches and hiking on well-maintained nature trails.

 Each of the town’s neighborhoods offer their own unique vibe, however, and each is worth exploring.